popfido/NeuralMF-Pytorch/README.md

 It is inspired by [Meitu DL-Project-Template](https://github.com/SpikeKing/DL-Project-Template) but using ``pytorch`` instead of ``tensorflow`` for pytorch researchers/developers.

+It also used a personalized version of ``torchsample`` which contains series of Keras API for ``pytorch``.
+You can find it in my personal directory: [Torchsample](https://github.com/popfido/torchsample).

 By H. L. Wang

 ## Usage